Concentration of discrepancy-based approximate Bayesian computation via Rademacher complexity: Extension to non-i.i.d. settings

 As for Proposition~\ref{conv_rad_dep}, also Theorem~\ref{thm_rademacher_dep} shows that informative concentration inequalities similar to those derived in Section~\ref{sec_abc_con}, can be obtained beyond the i.i.d. setting.
-These results provide comparable insights to those in Theorem~\ref{thm_rademacher} with the only difference that in this case we require \smash{$ \sqrt{n} \bar{\varepsilon}_n^2 \to\infty $} rather than \smash{$ n \bar{\varepsilon}_n^2 \to\infty $} and the term $2b^2/n$ within the bound in Theorem~\ref{thm_rademacher} is now replaced by $2b^2/s_n$ with $s_n \sim \sqrt{n/2}$~as $n\to\infty$.
+These results provide insights comparable to those in Theorem~\ref{thm_rademacher} with the only difference that in this case we require \smash{$ \sqrt{n} \bar{\varepsilon}_n^2 \to\infty $} rather than \smash{$ n \bar{\varepsilon}_n^2 \to\infty $} and the term $2b^2/n$ within the bound in Theorem~\ref{thm_rademacher} is now replaced by $2b^2/s_n$ with $s_n \sim \sqrt{n}/2$~as $n\to\infty$.
 This means that $\bar{\varepsilon}_n$ must shrink to zero with a rate at least $n^{1/4}$ slower than the one allowed in the i.i.d.~setting.
-This is an interesting result which clarifies that by moving beyond i.i.d. regimes concentration can still be achieved, although with a slower rate.
+This is an interesting result which clarifies that when moving beyond i.i.d.~regimes concentration can still be achieved, although with a slower rate.
 Such a rate might be pessimistic in some models and we believe it may be improved under future refinements of Lemma~\ref{lemma_rademacher_dependent_full}.

-Notice that Assumption~(\ref{C1dep}) could be relaxed to include $\beta$--mixing processes whose coefficients $\beta(k)$ vanish to zero, but at a non--exponential rate, for example, $\beta(k) \sim 1/(k+1)^\xi$ for some $\xi>0$.
-In this case, we could still use Lemma~\ref{lemma_rademacher_dependent_full} to prove concentration, but with a smaller $s_n$, which would lead to an even slower concentration.
+Notice that (\ref{C1dep}) could be relaxed to include $\beta$-mixing processes whose coefficients $\beta(k)$ vanish to zero, but at a non-exponential rate, e.g., $\beta(k) \sim 1/(k+1)^\xi$ for some $\xi>0$.
+In this case, we could still use Lemma~\ref{lemma_rademacher_dependent_full} to prove concentration,~but~with~a~smaller~$s_n$,~that~would lead to even slower rates.
 However, we did not provide the most general result for the sake of readability.
-As for processes that are not $\beta$--mixing, we are not aware of results similar to Lemma~\ref{lemma_rademacher_dependent_full} in this context.
+As for processes that are not $\beta$-mixing, we are not aware of results similar to Lemma~\ref{lemma_rademacher_dependent_full} in this context.
 This is an important direction for future research.